Credit:

 The Tests

-Over the course of the first three months of the two baby’s lives, we tried out many different swaddles.
-We would test each swaddle through at least two sleeps and we revisited each a month later.
-We wrote down the results as they were happening because as anyone who has a newborn knows, those first few months are a whirlwind of feed, burp, change, sleep (hopefully) and repeat.
+Over the first three months of our baby’s life, we tried out many different swaddles.
+We tested each swaddle through at least two sleepovers and revisited each one a month later.
+We wrote down the results as they were happening because, as anyone who has a newborn knows, those first few months are a whirlwind of feed, burp, change, sleep (hopefully), and repeat.

-To find the best swaddle, we looked at the fabric quality, ease of use, special features, storage, fit, comfort, ease of wrapping and adjustability, ability to change a diaper and overall experience.
+To find the best swaddle, we considered several key factors: fabric quality, ease of use, special features, storage, fit, comfort, ease of wrapping, adjustability, diaper-changing ability, and overall experience.

 Why Should You Swaddle A Baby?

-By immobilizing the baby's arms, a swaddle helps minimize their natural Moro—or startle—reflex, which can interrupt their (and your!) slumber, thereby helping everyone sleep longer.
+By immobilizing the baby's arms, a swaddle helps minimize their natural Moro—or startle—reflex, which can interrupt their (and your!) slumber, thereby allowing everyone to sleep longer.

-Because swaddles mimic the feel of the womb—a warm, compact environment—they help calm a baby's anxiety, and ultimately help them to learn to self-soothe.
+Because the best swaddles mimic the feel of the womb—a warm, compact environment—they help calm a baby's anxiety, and ultimately help them to learn to self-soothe.

 Swaddles may also help soothe colicky babies.